niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Personal Project Log(XP values explained).md

 In week #1, Our team has worked on finding suitable game as our project.
 We have evaluated scope of several game engines, with the mutual feedback on gathered ideas considering design and implementation, we came up with one game engine on which we will develop our game.
 Through constant feedback, we are continuously planning to improve, revise our practices and adjust our project going forward.

 In week #2, Every team member came up with different ideas on game based on greenfoot.
 After gathering their individual ideas, we finalized one game Monkey Adventure.
-We are also making very short feedback loops to show the development continuously.
 We are improving our practices, this week we have improved collaboration among team memebers.
+Also, we have discussed improvement needed in game baseline code, which team will implement as the project goes forward.
+Goal is to make very short feedback loops to show the development continuously.
+So we demonstrated our game early and will make necessary changes.

 **# Courage**
 (Niyat)